farhad-rad/ako-prototypes/README.md

 ###### Some Useful Prototypes For Every JS lover
 ## Installation
 ### Node
-First You Have To Install Package
+First You Have to Install Package
 ```bash
 npm i ako-prototypes
 ```